Pawn (chess): Etymology and word usage

 Outside of the game of chess, "pawn" is often taken to mean "one who is manipulated to serve another's purpose".
 Because the pawn is the weakest piece, it is often used metaphorically to indicate unimportance or outright disposability, only having utility in the ability to be controlled; for example, "She's only a pawn in their game."

-Quotations

-"The pawn is the soul of chess. ... the Pawns.
-They are the very Life of the Game.
-They alone form the Attack and the Defense; on their good or bad Situation depends the Gain or Loss of the Party."
-François-André Danican Philidor, 1749.

 Unicode

-Unicode defines two codepoints for a pawn:
+Unicode defines three codepoints for a pawn: